TWUOnline/ldrs591/_pages/unit-10-learning-activities.md

 This course has emphasized evidence-based leadership by equipping you to access, evaluate, and apply the latest empirically-based evidence and contribute to the scholarship base in the area of leadership studies.

-My hope is that this course will convince you of the importance of basing your leadership decisions on the best evidence available in a given context.
+My hope is that this course will convince you of the importance of basing your leadership decisions on the best evidence available.
 <h3>Learning Activity 10.2 - Reflect and Blog post</h3>
 In light of what you have learned in this course, prepare a blog post explaining why you think evidence-based decision making is important for the Transformational Servant leader.